All Episodes

 And I would say we don't need to hear every thought that crosses his head.

-Um and I think that's probably true of everybody.
+And I think that's probably true of everybody.

-So you know, one of the things that you know I have been advocating more than anything, especially when it comes to issues of national security, national defense.
+So, you know, one of the things that, you know, I have been advocating more than anything, especially when it comes to issues of national security, national defense.

 Well, number one, I want every American, we will see the standard of living of every American go through the freaking roof if we just go ahead with the resources that we own.

-That would mean oil and gas and coal, the lifeblood of our economy, and stop being stupid and reliant on countries when it's it's our whole economy to provide the lifeblood of our economy.
+That would mean oil and gas and coal, the lifeblood of our economy, and stop being stupid and reliant on countries when it's our whole economy to provide the lifeblood of our economy.

-These lot of these countries hate us.
+A lot of these countries hate us.

-You want to drive Putin to his knees, outproduce him and get our natural gas to our allies in Europe.
+You want to drive Putin to his knees, outproduce him, and get our natural gas to our allies in Europe.

 And then, you know, people like Angela Merkel won't be making Putin and Russia rich again.

-You want to talk about Middle Eastern countries, some that practice sharia, and they hate our guts.
+You want to talk about Middle Eastern countries, some that practice Sharia and they hate our guts.

 We got to kiss their ass for our oil when we have more oil than they do.

-That's what makes this dumb new green deal proposal to eliminate oil and gas in 10 years scary.
+That's what makes this dumb new Green Deal proposal to eliminate oil and gas in 10 years scary.

-Um, but what the next thing I want to do is when it comes to foreign entanglements, I want to make sure that we don't all get gung-ho, send our guys out to fight like we did in Vietnam, like we did in Iraq and Afghanistan, and then all of a sudden the war gets politicized by the very people that sent our national treasure to go fight those wars.
+But the next thing I want to do is when it comes to foreign entanglements, I want to make sure that we don't all get gung-ho, send our guys out to fight like we did in Vietnam, like we did in Iraq and Afghanistan.

 So what I'm suggesting is why I think the president is fighting so hard with these massive increases in military spending.